The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 ### Be Careful when using the `cd` command!

-Using the `cd` command on its own will send you to the root of your entire file system.
+Using the `cd` command on its own will send you to the root of your entire file system (`~/`).
 This is the equivalent of using the command:

 ```sh
 cd ~